 How avoid the question of the ruin of the Church?
 How judge of the state of the Church without entering upon the question of its ruin, the question of the abandonment of the principles on which God established it, and the position in which He had placed it?

 It is not possible.
-It is even so impossible, that while desirous of avoiding this question, the author of the &#8220;Examination,&#8221; treats it in his fashion; for he constructs a system entirely opposed to the fact of the ruin of the Church.
-According to him, there has always been a real progress; the suppression of the apostles was a benefit, their presence hindering the development of the Church (pp. 77, 78); blossoms fell, in order that excellent fruits should be produced.|
+It is even so impossible, that while desirous of avoiding this question, the author of the "Examination," treats it in his fashion; for he constructs a system entirely opposed to the fact of the ruin of the Church.
+According to him, there has always been a real progress; the suppression of the apostles was a benefit, their presence hindering the development of the Church (pages 77, 78); blossoms fell, in order that excellent fruits should be produced.¦

-Thus, far from seeing the Church in ruin, the author of the &#8220;Examination&#8221; finds it in a state of *youth* &#8230; of which faith, hope, and love form the imperishable crown.&#8221;| Far from finding in clerical ministry a human institution substituted for the ministry of the Spirit, he surpasses even Popery, in the judgment of the &#8220;Archives,&#8221; in the position he gives to the Protestant clergy.
+Thus, far from seeing the Church in ruin, the author of the "Examination" finds it in a state of *youth* ... of which faith, hope, and love form the imperishable crown."¦ Far from finding in clerical ministry a human institution substituted for the ministry of the Spirit, he surpasses even Popery, in the judgment of the "Archives," in the position he gives to the Protestant clergy.